Lette Valeska

-Early life
+Personal life

+Lette Valeska was born Valeska Heinemann in Braunschweig, Germany, to Berthold and Fanny Heynemann on August 20, 1885.
+She had two older brothers (Walter and Ludwig Heinemann, born in 1883 and 1882, respectively) and one younger brother (Fritz Heinemann, born in 1893).

-Valeska Heinemann was born in Braunschweig, Germany, to the owners of a department store.
-Although she was of Jewish heritage, her family was assimilated into German society and she had little interest in her roots during her youth.
-She attended a girls school from 1891 to 1901, after which she studied English, French and Italian language and literature for eight years with private tutors.
+She and her family were relatively assimilated Jews, but Valeska had little interest in Judaism in her youth.
+She attended a girls school in Braunschweig from 1891 to 1901, after which she studied English, French and Italian language and literature for eight years with private tutors.
 She began experimenting with photography at age 12 and carried a camera everywhere she went.

 From 1911 to 1914 she worked as a German language secretary for an engineering magazine in Brussels, Belgium.
-After returning to Braunschweig and back to Brussels, she married Ernst Heyman, the owner of a chemical factory in Frankfurt in 1920.
-They lived in Frankfurt with their daughter, Hella, until 1932, when the family moved to Paris.
-The Nazis confiscated the chemical factory a year later, but Ernst opened another branch of the factory, which funded their travels to Palestine and throughout Europe.
+In 1918, her younger brother Fritz died from the Spanish Flu while serving in World War I. In 1920, she married Ernst Heyman, who owned a chemical factory in Frankfurt.
+The couple had a daughter, Hella, in 1921.
+The family lived in Frankfurt until 1932, when she and Hella emigrated to Paris.
+Ernst had moved there a year earlier to open a new branch of the chemical factory.
+The Nazis confiscated the chemical factory in Frankfurt a year later, in 1933.
 In 1937 Valeska, Ernst and Hella emigrated to New York.
 A year later, Valeska and Ernst separated and Valeska moved to Los Angeles at the request of her childhood friend, Galka Scheyer.
+Ernst died by suicide in 1948.

+By the end of World War II, none of Valeska's family remained in Germany.
+Her father had died in 1930 in Braunschweig.
+Her eldest brother Ludwig had emigrated with his wife, Emilie Salfeld, and Emilie's children from a previous marriage, to Gouda in the 1930s.
+Her mother, Fanny, joined Ludwig's family after Kristallnacht.
+Ludwig, Emilie, and Fanny were all killed in a bombing of their Gouda home.
+Valeska's last surviving sibling, Walter, who had been heavily involved in Braunschweig's Jewish community, emigrated to the United States in 1936 and lived in New York until his death in 1968.